 Performers should know and feel comfortable in the space.
 Technical crew members should have the chance to troubleshoot problems before you’re live.
 And you should be confident you’re delivering the best possible viewing experience to your audience.

 It’s as important as ever to host pre-show meetings and warmups.
 Maybe even more important.
-Whether you’ve been streaming shows online for five days or five years, live streaming is a new format.
+Whether you’ve been sharing content online for five days or five years, live streaming productions is a fairly new format for everybody.
 And it’s unreasonable to expect a flawless process every time.
 Pre-show meetings and warmup tasks give your crew the dry run they need to ensure things run as planned when the virtual curtain pulls back.

 Expect The Unexpected